foxygoat/jig/README.md

 ## Playing

+### jig serve

 Build and start jig on the test data:

     . ./bin/activate-hermit
     make install
     jig serve --proto-set pb/greet/greeter.pb --method-dir testdata

-in a second terminal call it with
+in a second terminal call it with:

     client world

-To see streaming, call it with
+To see streaming, call it with:

     client --stream=server world
     client --stream=client you me world